Car insurance is mandatory in every state except Virginia and New Hampshire, but that didn’t stop a

 Aziz, Michael, and Theresa Ibrahim were arrested on September 8 for

 insurance fraudafter a four-month investigation by the Hudson County Prosecutor’s Office.
 All three were scheduled to appear in court on September 14.

 Fraud schemes like this happen more often than you think.
 They cost insurers billions every year, and those costs end up increasing your premiums to the tune of about $300 a year for every driver.

 For four months, prosecutors investigated the Ibrahim’s three companies—A1 City Corp., 4M Enterprises Inc., and AAA City Bergen Inc. What they found went way beyond carelessness.

-According to Insurance Business Magazine, detectives went undercover, hailing for airport rides with taxis from the three companies.
+Insurance Business Magazine, detectives went undercover, hailing for airport rides with taxis from the three companies.
 By the end, investigators found that none of the vehicles owned by the companies were lawfully registered with the state of New Jersey.

 Aziz was charged with second-degree insurance fraud and third-degree conspiracy to commit insurance fraud, while Theresa was charged with two counts of third-degree insurance fraud.
 All three of them were charged with conspiracy to commit insurance fraud and Michael was charged with conspiracy to commit perjury.

 As the case proceeds into court, the investigation continues.
 The police are asking anyone with information about the three companies to come forward.

 How does insurance fraud affect premiums?

 Insurance Information Institutesays insurance fraud, excluding health insurance, costs the economy about $40 billion every year.
 Once that trickles down to consumers, it means an average of $400-700 for each individual.